 - The star of a new opera in Japan is an android.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Rebellion Defense, MADE.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Rebellion Defense.

 Featured image via GitHub.